 4. How to administer an opioid antagonist.

 Additionally, the training program should include how to recognize an opioid overdose.

-An example of an "overdose prevention and treatment training program" that is registered with or operated by a local health jurisdiction includes, but is not limited to:
+An example of an "overdose prevention and treatment training program" that is registered with or operated by a state or local health jurisdiction includes, but is not limited to: